Nissequogue, New York

 Nissequogue (/ˈnɪsəkwɒɡ/) is a village in Suffolk County, on the North Shore of Long Island, in New York, United States.
 The village population was 1,564 at the 2020 census.

 The Incorporated Village of Nissequogue is located entirely within the Town of Smithtown.

 History

 Nissequogue incorporated as a village in 1925.

+In the early 1970s, during the administration of Mayor James Donahue, Nissequogue Village Hall opened inside the former Moriches Road Schoolhouse.
+Nissequogue Village Hall was dedicated to Donahue in 2017.

+In 1973, Donahue and his administration established the Village of Nissequogue Fire Department and purchased the land for the village's firehouse.
+The village created the fire department after the Saint James Fire Department, which had served the village for decades, proposed increasing their rates for fire protection services in Nissequogue.

 The Mayor of Nissequogue (as of July 2022), Richard B. Smith, is a descendant and a namesake of the first English settler of the village, Richard Smith (Smythe).

 Geography

 According to the United States Census Bureau, the village has a total area of 4.0 sqmi, of which 3.8 sqmi is land and 0.2 sqmi, or 5.04%, is water.

 To the west of the village is its namesake, the Nissequogue River.
 To the north is Long Island Sound, while to the east is Stony Brook Harbor.
 Moriches Road runs through the center of the village.

 Nissequogue, in its entirety, is served by the St. James Post Office (located in the adjacent hamlet and CDP of St. James) and uses the St. James, New York 11780 ZIP code.